thvd/lexer-dart/README.md

 Please report bugs and submit pull requests with fixes and/or test cases.

+Note: This tool is under development.
+At the moment, I cannot guarantee that there won't be BC breaking changes although I hope not to have to do this.
+Feel free send your feedback if you use this tool.

 [![Build Status](https://drone.io/github.com/conradkleinespel/automaton-generator-dart/status.png)](https://drone.io/github.com/conradkleinespel/automaton-generator-dart/latest)

 ## An example: simple Shell lexer